 Rhinos Without Borders is committed to moving 100 rhinos away from the areas of high density that encourage poachers.
 Transferring the rhinos from South Africa, which is home to 80% of the world’s rhino population, to secret locations in Botswana (including national parks and wildlife concessions) secures rhino breeding diversity and places stock in a different, more secure, environment while allowing the animals to roam freely.
 This, ultimately, stimulates the growth of the rhino population – but it comes at a cost.
 To finance the groundbreaking project in its entirety will amount to approximately $4.5 million and to relocate one rhino to the safety of Botswana costs $45,000, including expenses such as $2,740 in vets fees throughout the transit, $13,000 for armed security during the six-week quarantine period prior to translocation and $110,000 for a charter plane from South Africa to Botswana.

 Elegant Resorts feels an increasing responsibility to promote eco-conscious travel to our discerning clientele and feature sustainable destinations, so that these breathtaking locations and their natural bounty are there for future generations to enjoy.
 We wholeheartedly believe in our partnership with Great Plains Conservation and are very proud to support this worthwhile cause throughout 2017.

-To find out how you can make a difference, or to book an authentic safari experience to Kenya and Botswana at one or both of Great Plains Conservation’s gorgeous luxury camps, please contact our Africa Travel Consultants on 01244 897 111.
+To find out how you can make a difference, or to book an authentic safari experience to Kenya and Botswana at one or both of Great Plains Conservation’s gorgeous luxury camps, please contact our Africa Luxury Travel Specialists on 01244 897 111.